The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Properties of the AGN Circumnuclear Dust Structures

-and the $L_{\rm IR, obs}$ is linearly related with $L_{\rm dust, DRS}$ by introducing a bolometric correction to a black body spectrum associated with this dust component.
+and the $L_{\rm IR, obs}$ is linearly related to $L_{\rm dust, DRS}$ by introducing a bolometric correction to a black body spectrum associated with this dust component.
 From fitting observations of the narrow-line region, the inclination angle of NGC 4151 is estimated to be $\sim45^{\circ}$ \citep{Crenshaw2010}.
 Combining all the above equations, finally we have

 The results are summarized in Table~\ref{tab:torus-vert}.
-With the decrease of dust temperature (and increase in distance), the dust components would receive the accretion disk emission from smaller inclination angles, consistent with the flared torus picture.
-Since the far-IR cold dust component is likely to be optically thin (\citealt{Lyu2017}), the minimum value of $\theta$ for the warm dust component defines the half-opening angle of the torus to be $\sim$23$^{\circ}$.
+With increasing distance (and resulting decrease in dust temperature), the dust components receive the accretion disk emission from smaller inclination angles, consistent with the flared torus picture.
+The minimum value of $\theta$ for the warm dust component defines the half-opening angle of the torus to be $\sim$23$^{\circ}$.
 This value is very approximate; for example, it depends on the assumed anisotropy of the accretion disk emission.
 Nonetheless, it is consistent with the average value of the 15--33$^\circ$ half-opening angle of the narrow line region bi-cone in NGC 4151 as inferred by \citet{Das2005, Fischer2013}.
 In addition, assuming the torus obscuration is the main driver for the different AGN types, this number corresponds to the $\sim$30\% fraction of type-1 AGN, which is roughly consistent with observations for an AGN with $L_{\rm bol}=10^{43.8}$ erg/s as in NGC 4151 \citep[e.g.][]{Schmitt2001}.

-These results are only rough estimations.
-In more realistic cases, we would need to build a detailed dust radiative transfer model to match the dust reverberation constraints as well as the SED and consider the optical thickness of the clouds, the inclination angle effect, the anisotropy of the accretion disk emission, etc. { Finally, we note that a flared-like geometry of the AGN torus has been studied since the 1990s \citep[e.g.,][]{Efst1995, man98, Kawaguchi2010, Kawaguchi2011} and particularly used to explain the lack of wavelength-dependence of the IR lags in NGC 4151 by \citet{okny15, okny18, okny19} (though we hold a different opinion on this result as mentioned in Section~\ref{sec:comparison}).
-Due to the different detailed assumptions and lack of critical observational constraints, it is beyond our current capability to conduct meaningful comparison of these models.}